 Often times the further you travel into a stream the less pressure the fish have had.
 So keep moving, and don’t be afraid to take a long hike.
-Throw a few casts into a pool, and if you miss a fish, or don;t get any strikes keep moving.
-Be prepared with some water, snacks and sun screen.
-On long days I like to bring a buff to keep the sun of my face, you can also dip it into the water to cool off.
+Throw a few casts into a pool, and if you miss a fish or don’t get any strikes, keep moving.
+Be prepared with some water, snacks, and sunscreen.
+On long days I like to bring a buff to keep the sun off my face, you can also dip it into the water to cool off.
 My favorite brand is Blackstrap.

 5. Treat the fish with respect.